adobe/spectrum-web-components/packages/card/README.md

 ## Heading

 By default, the heading for an `<sp-card>` is applied via the `heading` attribute, which is restricted to string content only.
-When HTML content is desired, a slot named `heading` available for applying the heading.
+For HTML content, use the `heading` slot instead.

 ```html demo
 <sp-card